H3dgy/whats-next/README.md

 ## Contribution

-Took over the project from @1334 and added full test coverage to the backend and authentication to the front end.
-Leveraging the Jest testing library.
+Took over the project from @1334 and added authentication to the front end and test coverage to the back end resulting in over 90% coverage [report](.server/coverage/lcov-report/index.html).

 ```
 -----------------------------|----------|----------|----------|----------|-------------------|